 Friday Mostly sunny.
 Winds E/SE 15 to 20 km/h becoming light early in the morning then becoming E/SE 20 to 30 km/h in the morning.

 Saturday Mostly sunny.
 Slight (20%) chance of a shower in the east, near zero chance elsewhere.
 Winds E/SE 15 to 25 km/h.

 Sunday Partly cloudy.
-Slight (20%) chance of a shower.
-Winds E/NE 15 to 20 km/h becoming light during the morning then becoming E/NE 15 to 20 km/h during the afternoon.
+Slight (20%) chance of a shower in the east, near zero chance elsewhere.
+Winds E 15 to 25 km/h becoming light during the evening.

 Peninsula Weather Forecasts